cypress-io/cypress-documentation/source/guides/references/configuration.md

 {% imgTag /img/guides/test-runner-settings-nodejs-version.jpg "Node version in Settings in Test Runner" %}

-## Experimental features
+## Experiments

 If you'd like to try out what we're working on, you can enable beta features for your project by setting configuration using the options below.

-When you open a Cypress project, clicking on the **Settings** tab and clicking into the **Experimental features** panel will display the experimental features that are available and whether they are enabled for your project.
+When you open a Cypress project, clicking on the **Settings** tab and clicking into the **Experiments** panel will display the experimental features that are available and whether they are enabled for your project.

 Option | Default | Description
 ----- | ---- | ----